"Selling water to those who can pay is the most powerful way to give water to those who cannot."

 Water Saves is a self-funding commercial enterprise whose very structure ensures that social impact is automatic, permanent, and growing.
 Every bottle sold is a verifiable act of giving.

-In developing countries with growing middle-class demand for quality water.
+In African countries with growing urban middle-class demand for quality water.

 Clean water infrastructure, sanitation, education & cooperatives for communities in need.